 - Is the ambiance of waterfront views what you imagine?

 If you are planning an outdoor wedding, you must pick a location that has a backup space indoors, or book a tent.
 Be forewarned, tented weddings are not more affordable than renting a venue.
 You’ll need to construct an entire venue – that means flooring, temperature control and even bathrooms if they are not on-site.
 But, tented weddings are incredibly beautiful, and our local experts can provide all of the above!

 Dozens of the wedding venues on our website have outdoor features that can be used for ceremony or cocktail hour.
 Yes, that includes our downtown recommendations!
 So be sure to dig deep when you’re searching our guide.

 NC Beach Wedding Venues

 That being said, many event spaces include a variety of items.
 For example, some might take care of your bar package.
 Others might have tables and chairs.
+Consider these additions carefully.

 Downtown Wedding Venues